Chris Webber: Golden State Warriors (1993–1994)

 Webber was selected by the Orlando Magic with the first pick of the 1993 NBA draft, becoming the first sophomore since Magic Johnson to be a #1 overall draft pick.
 The Magic immediately traded him to the Golden State Warriors in exchange for Penny Hardaway and three future first round draft picks.
 Over his 15-year NBA career, Webber made $178 million.

 Webber had an outstanding first year, averaging 17.5 points and 9.1 rebounds per game and winning the NBA Rookie of the Year Award.
 He was instrumental in leading the Warriors back into the playoffs where they were swept by the Charles Barkley-led Phoenix Suns in three games.
 However, he had a long-standing conflict with his coach, Don Nelson.
 Nelson wanted to make Webber primarily a post player, despite Webber's superb passing ability and good ball handling skills for someone his size at 6 ft 10 in tall.
 Webber also disliked playing a substantial amount of time at center, given Nelson's propensity towards smaller, faster line ups.
 In the 1994 off-season, the Warriors acquired Rony Seikaly so that Webber could play primarily at power forward.
 However, at the time, the differences between Webber and Nelson were considered to be irreconcilable.
 Webber exercised a one-year escape clause in his contract, stating he had no intention of returning to the Warriors.
 With few alternatives, Golden State agreed to a sign-and-trade deal, sending Webber to the Washington Bullets (renamed the Wizards in 1997) for forward Tom Gugliotta and three first-round draft picks.
 The three draft picks included two of the picks the Warriors had traded to the Magic to obtain Webber in the first place, as the Magic had included those picks in a trade package with the Bullets less than 4 months earlier.

 Washington Bullets / Wizards (1994–1998)

 With the Washington Bullets, Webber was reunited with his college teammate and friend, Juwan Howard.
-He spent the next three years with the Bullets (later renamed the Washington Wizards), although in the 1995–96 season injuries limited him to only 15 games.
-Webber rebounded the following year and was named to his first All-Star team in 1997.
+On December 27, 1995, Webber recorded a triple double with a then-career-high 40 points, 10 rebounds, and 10 assists during a win over the Warriors.
+In the 1995–96 season injuries limited Webber to only 15 games.
+He rebounded the following year and averaged 20.1 points, 10.3 rebounds, and 4.6 assists per game, and was named to the 1997 All-Star team, the first all-star game appearance of his career.
 The same season, Webber led the Bullets into the playoffs for the first time in nine years, but they were swept by the Michael Jordan-led Chicago Bulls in three games.
 By 1998, Webber had established himself as a great power forward, but his time in Washington had also worn out.